Save big (up to $1,875) on small business tools with our free membership, business.com+

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 According to Robert Reynolds, chief financial officer and chief operating officer of Tersa, the cash flow statement is a critical tool for small businesses.
-“It represents the financial ‘oxygen’ a business needs to survive,” Reynolds explained.
+“It represents the financial ‘oxygen’ a business needs to survive,” Reynolds told us.
 “As a startup executive, I find our cash flow statement to be the most important report, as cash is vital for navigating daily operations and growth.”

 Bottom LineBottom line